ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

 #### API key?
 Not yet

-At the moment, `rebird` interfaces the 1.1 APIs that will be retired [“at some point in the future”](https://documenter.getpostman.com/view/664302/ebird-api-20/2HTbHW).
+At the moment, `rebird` interfaces the version 1.1 APIs that will be retired [“at some point in the future”](https://documenter.getpostman.com/view/664302/ebird-api-20/2HTbHW).
 When this happens, the `rebird` package [will use the new API](https://github.com/ropensci/rebird/issues/58) which will mean